Understanding permissions in Google Calendar

 Let's call the user who signed up to Roombelt and configured devices an **admin user.** When someone taps the button to create a meeting from a tablet, Roombelt creates the meeting in the name of the admin user (The admin user will be a creator of the meeting in Google Calendar).

 Moreover, Roombelt can read and edit only the calendars visible on the Google Calendar list in the admin user account (see screenshot below).
-If a meeting room is missing in Roombelt or marked as read-only, see [how-to-add-missing-google-calendar-room](https://docs.roombelt.com/tutorials-and-troubleshooting/how-to-add-missing-google-calendar-room "mention").
+If a meeting room is missing in Roombelt or marked as read-only, see [How to add missing Google Calendar room](/tutorials-and-troubleshooting/how-to-add-missing-google-calendar-room.md).

-<figure><img src="https://1439200156-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2F-LBlLAzpLLq2t-ZuKXiI%2Fuploads%2FIMhz7aqD0iV7KCEfRSu8%2Fimage.png?alt=media&#x26;token=1abd6e2c-3832-47ae-86e6-5275d74f7b8b" alt="" width="265"><figcaption><p>Google Calendar UI with "My calendars" section highlighted.</p></figcaption></figure>
+<figure><img src="/files/pfg7bLlr10rXDpFuowWv" alt="" width="265"><figcaption><p>Google Calendar UI with "My calendars" section highlighted.</p></figcaption></figure>

 ---

-# Agent Instructions: Querying This Documentation
+## Querying This Documentation

 If you need additional information that is not directly available in this page, you can query the documentation dynamically by asking a question.

-Perform an HTTP GET request on the current page URL with the `ask` query parameter:
+Perform an HTTP GET request on the current page URL with the `ask` query parameter, and the optional `goal` query parameter:

 ```

-GET https://docs.roombelt.com/supplemental-info/understanding-permissions-in-google-calendar.md?ask=<question>
+GET https://docs.roombelt.com/supplemental-info/understanding-permissions-in-google-calendar.md?ask=<question>&goal=<endgoal>

 ```

-The question should be specific, self-contained, and written in natural language.
+`ask` is the immediate question: it should be specific, self-contained, and written in natural language.

 The response will contain a direct answer to the question and relevant excerpts and sources from the documentation.